-Additionally, a contractor can have a lien when they have not received payment for repairs done to the property.
-If the lien is not satisfied, it can lead to the foreclosure of the house with the proceeds of the sale going towards the payment of the owner’s debts.
+Additionally, a contractor can obtain a lien when they have not received payment for repairs done to the property.
+If the lien is not satisfied, it can lead to the foreclosure of the house, with the proceeds of the sale going toward the payment of the owner’s debts.

 2. Deed restriction

-It is an encumbrance placed on the land the property is on.
-It places a restriction on what cannot be done to the property and is also known as a restrictive covenant.
-The restriction can be anything from placing a satellite on the roof to where cars can be parked or even limiting the construction of anything on the land.
+A deed restriction places a restriction on what can be done to the property.
+It is also known as a restrictive covenant.
+The restriction can be anything from banning placing a satellite on the roof to designating where cars can be parked.
+It can also limit the construction of anything on the land.

-Deed restrictions help create a standard for what the property can be used for and to protect the value of the property.
+Deed restrictions help create a standard for what the property can be used for and are often used to protect the value of the property.
 The restrictions are usually placed on properties with historical significance.

-For example, an easement gives one property owner access to the property of the owner next to them.
-It is required when a common walkway leads to the beach, but it is cutting into one owner’s property.
-The easement is placed on the land and not on the property itself.
+Another common easement is one that exists when a common walkway to the beach cuts through one owner’s property.
+The easement is on the land, not the property itself.

 An encroachment exists when a section of one property extends over to an adjacent property.
-It can include a fence that is built along the adjacent property or a tree branch that hangs over the neighboring property.
-Usually, the property owner may want the encroachment to be removed, as it often makes it hard to transfer the property title to the new owner.
+This can include, for example, a fence that is built along the adjacent property or a tree branch that hangs over a neighboring property.
+Usually, the property owner encroached upon will want the encroachment to be removed, as an encroachment often makes it harder to transfer their property title to a new owner.

 A license is a right to use another person’s property.
-The license often comes with rules that need to be followed, and failure to abide by such rules can result in the being revoked.
-For example, a license can be obtained to host an event on a property.
+The license often comes with rules that need to be followed.
+Failure to abide by the rules can result in the license being revoked.
+For example, a license might be obtained to host an event on someone else’s property.